 If your garment has been cut out of the main fabric and the seam allowances are close to minimal, the only thing you can do is to reduce the ease and lengths of the garment.
 To be able to increase some pieces, make sure to add some width/length to the following beforehand:

 If the pattern was drafted to be sewn out of the heavy fabric but you would like to use something lightweight to make it, add some width to the seam allowances.

 Let’s see how it works.
-We will be using the silk Vanessa dress as an example.
+We will be using the silk Caroline dress as an example.

 We basted the dress and put it on a wearer’s body.
 If the dress has a wrap design, pin it along the center front (this also applies to blouses, jackets, coats, etc.).
 The wearer has to be standing still during fitting.

 - The side seam

 It is vertical and doesn’t slide to the front or back.
 The bottom edge of the dress is parallel to the floor.

 The seam lies on the natural shoulder and doesn’t slide to the front or back.
 We also have to evaluate the length of the seam.
 The end of the shoulder seam has to be exactly at the shoulder point (if the sleeve is, like in this case, set-in).
 At the same time, the shoulder seam must not be short – there should be no tension at the shoulders.
 Pay attention to the shoulder slope, and check if there are any drag lines.
 If your shoulders are more sloped or square than average, there might be tension or folds at the shoulder point.
 Fix these issues if needed.